ajbowen249/PlusPlusTime/2017-2-24/README.md

-# atoi in Language of Choice
+# itoa in Language of Choice

-This challenge was an exploration of our favorite languages by way of implementing the standard `atoi` function.
+This challenge was an exploration of our favorite languages by way of implementing the standard `itoa` function.
 I chose to use [Rust](https://www.rust-lang.org).

 To run:

-         cd atoi
+         cd itoa
          cargo run